Soils-related resources – New Zealand

 Soils are fundamental to Marlborough's economic, environmental and social wellbeing.
 We use soils to grow our fruit, vegetables, crops and timber.
 Shows soil data for the Marlborough region, with detailed information available for Wairau Plains and Awatere Valley.

-Tasman District Council’s Soil and Land Management website
+Tasman District Council’s Soil and Land disturbance and sediment control resources

 Tasman District Council is responsible for managing the soil and land resources in the District.
 Resources include: soils information, soil health and monitoring programme, soil intactness monitoring, planting for erosion control and disturbance and sediment control.